ApprenticeAI/frapy/docs/topics/extensions.rst

 Writing your own extension
 ==========================

 Each extension is a Python class.
-The main entry point for a Scrapy extension (this also includes middlewares and pipelines) is the ``from_crawler`` class method which receives a ``Crawler`` instance.
+The main entry point for a Frapy extension (this also includes middlewares and pipelines) is the ``from_crawler`` class method which receives a ``Crawler`` instance.
 Through the Crawler object you can access settings, signals, stats, and also control the crawling behaviour.